Lloyd Jones (Welsh writer)

-Lloyd Jones (born 14 July 1951) is a poet, novelist and photographer.
-In 2002 he became the first person to walk completely around Wales, a journey of a thousand miles.
+Lloyd Jones (14 July 1951 – 10 March 2026) was a Welsh poet, novelist and photographer.

+Life and career

-Born at Bryn Clochydd, Gwytherin, near Llanrwst, he lives at Abergwyngregyn and has formerly worked on a farm and as a newspaper editor, a lecturer and a mencap nurse.
-He writes in both Welsh and English.
-After almost dying from alcoholism he gave up drinking on 28 December 2001.
+Born at Bryn Clochydd, Gwytherin, near Llanrwst, he lived at Abergwyngregyn and had formerly worked on a farm and as a newspaper editor, a lecturer and a mencap nurse.
+Jones was a graduate of Bangor University, with a degree in Welsh and English literature.
+He wrote in both Welsh and English.
+After almost dying from alcoholism, he gave up drinking on 28 December 2001.
+In 2002, he became the first person to walk completely around Wales, a journey of a thousand miles.

-He is a graduate of Bangor University, with a degree in Welsh and English literature.
+Jones died on 10 March 2026, at the age of 74.